 Wittenberg Mountain, Mountain peak in Catskill Mountains, New York, US

-Wittenberg Mountain is a peak in the Catskill Range standing at about 3,780 feet with steep slopes and exposed rock formations.
-The pyramidal summit provides views across the surrounding mountains and densely forested valleys below.
+Wittenberg Mountain is a peak in the Catskill Mountains of New York State, rising to about 3,780 feet (1,152 m) with steep slopes and exposed rock formations near the top.
+The pyramid-shaped summit opens up views over the surrounding mountains and the forested valleys below.

 The community of curious travelers